SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

 ### REST ODATA

-New in Microsoft Excel Services and Microsoft SharePoint 2013, by using the new OData functionality in the Excel Services REST API, you can request the tables inside an Excel workbook as OData.
+New in Microsoft Excel Services and Microsoft SharePoint, by using the new OData functionality in the Excel Services REST API, you can request the tables inside an Excel workbook as OData.
 For example, to request Excel metadata about available resources in the SampleWorkbook.xlsx workbook using a REST call, you use the following syntax.